Product designers are involved in the entire design process of a product, while UX designers focus more on the hands-on

 |Past experience can include UX design, leading projects, and collaborating with other teams||Past experience can include visual or graphic design, interaction design, and UX knowledge|

 Both product designers and UX designers rely heavily on UX tools and methods.
 While specific tasks might set them apart, both roles work to ensure the finished product’s user experience is smooth and intuitive.
 This means both are expected to know how to use common UX tools, like Balsamiq, Sketch, Lucid Chart, or design tools like Figma.

 There are a few key ways that product designers and UX designers differ:

 Product designers tend to be more business-oriented.
 Product designers can be expected to be more aware of business priorities than UX designers.
-This might manifest in working more closely with business or product teams than a typical UX designer might, and making sure business needs are met in a finished product.
+This might manifest in working more closely with business or product teams than a typical UX designer might, and ensuring business needs are met in a finished product.

 Product designers tend to take the lead.
 Product designers are often the ones tasked with captaining the entire design process of a product.
 They can wrangle UX and visual designers, researchers, and business teams together to make sure all needs of a product are met.
 Because of this, product designers can be expected to have some experience leading projects or teams.